genonullfree/teleporter/README.md

 Teleport can recursively copy files as well, just pass a directory name and it will copy files all the way down.

-Teleport now does delta file transfers using the Blake3 hashing algorithm for files being overwritten that are larger than 1Mb.
-Testing has shown this to increase speedup for large files by about half.
+Teleport now does delta file transfers using the Blake3 hashing algorithm for files being overwritten.

 # Usage
 ```